 Certain warnings are necessary here.
 In the first place the allocation of a tenth of our income to the Lord is not to relieve us of a sense of responsibility for the remaining nine-tenths.
-We must ever remember that 'all things come of Thee, and of Thine own have we given Thee' (1 Chr. xxix.
-14).
+We must ever remember that 'all things come from you, and of your own have we given you' (1 Chronicles 29:14).
 That means it is the Lord's money which we use for the house-rent, the Building Society deposit, the bus fare, the entertaining of friends.
 Such thoughts should have a wholesome effect upon those items of expenditure.
 And because of this we need to review the basis of our proportionate giving from time to time, asking, 'Can I increase the percentage?'
-One of the great dangers to Christians is that, as income grows, ideas and expenses grow proportionately, while giving remains almost static but in this instance there was read out a short list of 'firstfruits'.
-I naturally enquired as to the meaning, and discovered that the members took quite literally the injunction 'Honour the Lord with thy substance and with the firstfruits of all thine increase' (Pr. iii.
-9).
+One of the great dangers to Christians is that, as income grows, ideas and expenses grow proportionately, while giving remains almost static.

+Preaching at a church in Lancashire some years ago, I was surprised by one of the notices.
+We are used to hearing the announcements of the various week-night meetings and other activities of a church, but in this instance there was read out a short list of 'firstfruits'.
+I naturally enquired as to the meaning, and discovered that the members took quite literally the injunction 'Honour the Lord with your wealth and with the firstfruits of all your produce' (Proverbs 3:9).
 In consequence, when salary or wages were increased, the firstfruits were given to the Lord and acknowledged (without naming the donor) in church.